urql-graphql/urql/docs/advanced/testing.md

 In the section [Stream Patterns](../concepts/stream-patterns.md) we've seen, that all methods on the client operate with and return streams.
 These streams are created using the `wonka` library and we're able to create streams ourselves to mock the different states of our operations, e.g. fetching, errors, or success with data.

-You'll probably use one of those utility to generate streams :
+You'll probably use one of these utility functions to create streams:

 - `empty`: It doesn’t emit any values when subscribed to and immediately completes.
 Useful to test if the operation have been call or not
 - `never`: It doesn’t emit any values and never completes.
 Useful to test the fectching state.